-SDSU will be admitting U.S.-based students who wish to pursue an MBA for spring semester of 2017.
+SDSU will be accepting applications from U.S.-based students who wish to pursue an MBA for spring semester of 2017.
 The application period runs September 1 – November 1, 2016.
-SDSU will be admitting all students wishing to pursue a graduate business degree for the fall semester of 2017.
+SDSU will be accepting applications from all students wishing to pursue a graduate business degree for the fall semester of 2017.
 The application period runs October 1 – March 1, 2017.

 Apply online at www.csumentor.edu.
 A $55 nonrefundable application fee is required of all applicants.
 After you apply, you will receive your SDSU Red ID – your Red ID is required to submit your program application (step 3).

 Submit Official Transcripts & Test Scores to the Graduate Admissions Office by November 15th for Spring 2017, and by April 1st for Fall 2017 applicants.

 Send official transcripts from all institutions attended to Graduate Admissions.
 If your transcript is not in English, then you must also send a certified literal English translation of the transcripts along with the official original-language transcripts with proof of degree.